Midwife in the Tire Swing

 “As long as you don’t frighten the livestock.”

 “The chicken, you mean.
 Not you.
 Don’t worry, I’ll keep it undercover.
 The kid...”
 Samantha shifted the cooing chicken out of the way and unbuttoned her top buttons, reached inside and scratched.
 DazL looked on with interest. “...he can’t wait to get his teeth into me.”
 She started as the hen she held made a soft cooing and thrust its head into her shirt.

 “So, the chicken wizard.
-In the olden times, before the world was revealed as round and not flat—present company excepted, o miraculous child of my child of my child—there was a loose confederation of chicken adepts.
+In the olden times, before the world was revealed as round and not flat, there was a loose confederation of chicken adepts.
 Ohh...”
 Lucy felt a stabbing pain just below his ribs and thought about the vial of nitroglycerin pills in his pocket.
 He switched from sitting to reclining on an elbow.
 The pain went away.
 Referred pain—the doctors had spoken of this.
-His hip again.
 The girl had not noticed. “...confederation of adepts.
 This was worldwide.
 The adepts controlled the flight of the pollen-seeking bee, budding of the trees, a plentiful rainfall, quickening of the seed and those furrows scratched in the land which are a metaphor for the birth canal.
 I am one of these.
 Our wisdom has been passed from generation to generation, purling in the afterglow of creation.”

 “I saw this movie once where...”
 Samantha produced a folded-over envelope and a packet of cigarette papers.
 She rolled a cigarette with one hand.
 Lucy waved her away.